List of characters in mythology novels by Rick Riordan: Hazel Levesque

-Hazel Levesque is a fourteen-year-old demigod, a daughter of Pluto and Marie Levesque.
+Hazel Levesque is a demigod, a daughter of Pluto and Marie Levesque.
 She first appears in The Son of Neptune, at Camp Jupiter.
 It is later revealed that she has returned from the dead, assisted by her half-brother Nico.
 She grew up in the 1940s in New Orleans, where her mother had a gris-gris shop.
 When she was born, Pluto offered to grant her mother a wish, but her request for wealth backfired into an ability to control precious metals and gems, which both first view as a curse.
 Hazel died after Gaea tries to use Hazel's power over earth to resurrect Alcyoneus.
-When Hazel's mother changes her mind about helping Gaea, Hazel buries herself and her mother under the earth, delaying Alcyoneus's rebirth though killing them both, where she ends up in the Underworld.
+When Hazel's mother changes her mind about helping Gaea, Hazel buries herself and her mother under the earth, delaying Alcyoneus' rebirth though killing them both, where she ends up in the Underworld.
 At some point before The Lost Hero, Nico finds Hazel in the Underworld and since the Doors of Death open.
 Nico is then able to take Hazel to the world of the living again.

 Hazel is described as African American, having cocoa-colored skin, curly cinnamon-brown hair, and golden eyes.
 Her legion tattoo is described as looking like a cross with curved arms and a head.
 She eventually learns to manipulate her curse, manipulating precious stones and metals and sensing structures underground.
 She is an accomplished horse-rider and skilled with a spatha, taming her horse Arion by giving him precious metals.
-After the Second Gigantomachy, Hazel is promoted to the rank of centurion of the Fifth Cohort, succeeding her boyfriend Frank Zhang.
+After the Second Gigantomachy, Hazel is promoted to the rank of centurion of the Fifth Cohort, succeeding her boyfriend Frank.
 During The Tyrant's Tomb, Hazel reveals that she has managed to break her curse with Frank, which is confirmed in The Tower of Nero.
-In The Tyrant's Tomb, she and Frank team up with Apollo and Meg McCaffrey to protect Camp Jupiter from the emperors Commodus and Caligula as well as the undead king Tarquin.
+In The Tyrant's Tomb, she and Frank team up with Apollo and Meg to protect Camp Jupiter from the emperors Commodus and Caligula as well as the undead king Tarquin.